ibm-cloud-docs/power-iaas/pricing.md

 {{site.data.keyword.powerSysFull}} in {{site.data.keyword.off-prem}} provides a secure and unified billing system for the used hardware and software resources.
-Metering is done based on resource allocation for the purpose of billing.
+Metering is done based on resource allocation for billing purpose.
 The following list of resources are metered:

 * Virtual machines: CPU (in cores) with processor modes (capped, shared, or dedicated), and memory (in GB)